Tour-de-Vino/tour-de-vino/src/posts/kpis-post.md

 - Higher Conversion Rate: More users ultimately add to cart and purchase recommended wines (30% after viewing details vs. 10% for random).
 - Higher Average Order Value (AOV): Because the recommendation system suggests relevant wines (often in higher price ranges for premium buyers), users are more likely to buy higher-value wines.
 - Repeat Purchase Rate: Users who find wines they like via recommendations are more likely to return and buy again.

+---

+We can redirect you to our first post!
+[Thank you!](/thank-you-post)